Thank you for your

 Phosphorus-containing steel uses the solid solution strengthening element phosphorus to increase the strength of the steel plate so that it can be applied to some automobile stamping parts with more complicated shapes.

 d.
 Ultra-Low Carbon Phosphorus-Containing Steels

-Isotropic steels are low-carbon microalloyed steel, mainly used for automobile outer panels, and has been commercialized in Europe.
-The product categories are divided into cold-rolled steels, electro-galvanized steel, and hot-dip galvanized and hot-dip galvanized alloyed products, which are mainly used in European series models, while Japanese cars are rarely used.
+Isotropic steels are low-carbon low-alloyed steel, mainly used for automobile outer panels, and have been commercialized in Europe.
+The steel product categories are divided into cold-rolled steels, electro-galvanized steel, and hot-dip galvanized and hot-dip galvanized alloyed products, which are mainly used in European series models, while Japanese cars are rarely used.

 f.
 High-strength Low Alloy Steels (HSLA Steels)

-High strength low alloy steels, commonly known as HSLA steels, are produced by adding small amount of miroalloying elements like Cb, Ti, Mo, V etc., which offer excellent strength and weldability to it.
-The main mechanisms include grain refinement, precipitation strengthening, solid solution strengthening and even phase change strengthening.
+High strength low alloy steels, commonly known as HSLA steels, are produced by adding a small number of microalloying elements like Cb, Ti, Mo, V, etc., which offer excellent strength and weldability to it.
+The main mechanisms include grain refinement, precipitation strengthening, solid solution strengthening, and even phase-change strengthening.

 - Flat Carbon Steel